DuckyMomo20012/email-remote-access/README.md

   --help  Show this message and exit.
 ```

+> [!NOTE]
+>
-> **Note**: This is an entry point for all the services.
-Each service should be
+> This is an entry point for all the services.
+Each service should be run from
-> run from this entry point to make the absolute import work.
+> this entry point to make the absolute import work.

 <!-- Roadmap -->